droglenc/NCMTH107/modules/Prep/ConfRegions.md

 1. How many 95% confidence regions contain the parameter of interest?
 90%?
 99%?
 1. How often will you make an incorrect conclusion about the value of the parameter if you use a 95% confidence region?
 90%?
 99%?
 1. What decisions can a statistician make that will result in a narrower confidence interval?
 Which decision is "better"?
+1. What decision can a statistician make that will result in a confidence interval that is more likely to contain the parameter of interest?
 1. If the value in the null hypothesis is contained within a confidence region, will that null hypothesis be rejected or not rejected?

 ### Second Day